Sampling and Reconstructing Angular Domains with Uniform Arrays: Numerical Experiments

 Hereafter, for ease of notation, we drop the number of sum co-array elements from the ideal angular response and received noisy response, leading to $L(\eta)$ and $R(\eta)$, respectively.

-We place point scatterers in the environment such that their path loss and reflection coefficients are of unitary gain.
-Note that our findings could be extended to more general cases of imaging, apart from the fact that performance, like object re\-so\-lu\-tion, are more difficult to measure.
+We place point scatterers in the environment such that their path losses and reflection coefficients are of unitary gain.
+Note that the estimation of few impulsive scatterers in the \gls{LAD} (or angular) domain, with their complex coefficients, coincides with channel estimation of narrowband mmWave and higher carrier frequency wireless channels, see for instance~\cite{alkhateeb2013hybrid}.
+The extension to broadband signals, thus requiring to estimate also the delays of the scatterers, will be subject to future work.
+Our findings could be extended to more general cases of imaging, apart from the fact that performance, like object re\-so\-lu\-tion, is more difficult to measure.
 Assuming unitary power transmission, one could assess the performance impact with an equivalent \gls{SNR}

-Note that the factor $N$ corresponds to a single array beamforming gain.
-The targets are placed randomly at angles in the $[-\theta^{\text{max}}, \theta^{\text{max}}]$ interval.
-Due to the typical $120$ degrees sector considered in deployments, we default $\theta^\text{max} = 60$ degrees.
+Note that the factor $N$ corresponds to beamforming gain of the receive array.
+The $Q$ targets are placed randomly at angles in the $[-\theta^{\text{max}}, \theta^{\text{max}}]$ interval.
+Due to the typical $120$ degrees sector considered in deployments, we default to $\theta^\text{max} = 60$ degrees.
 In some results, targets move at a constant speed of $\nu$ m/s, with a uniform random orientation with respect to the array, generating Doppler shifts due to acquisitions taken at different times.

 Angles are scanned by steering both transmit and receive beamforming weights at the same angle, that changes at each acquisition.
 Given the $2N{-}1$ elements of the sum co-array, a minimum of $2N{-}1$ angles must be scanned.
 By default, the scanned angles are sampled uniformly in the \gls{LAD}, but we also evaluate the performance of uniform sampling in the angular domain.
 The angular sweeping is executed sequentially from the lowest \gls{LAD} value to the highest, with scan period $P_S$.
-The targets' \gls{LAD} location is estimated by up-sampling the angular response to 256 points, determining the location of its absolute value maximum for the single target scenario.
+For the single target scenario, the target's \gls{LAD} location is estimated by up-sampling the angular response to 512 points and determining the location of its absolute value maximum.
 The estimate is further refined by determining the maximum's location of the parabola passing through the first determined maximum and its two neighbor points.